Mustang District: Economy

 Mustang was an important route of crossing the Himalayas between Tibet and Nepal.
 Many salt caravans travelled through Mustang in the old times.
 Once a major thoroughfare for the trade of salt and grain between Tibet and Nepal's southern hills, the Mustang District in Nepal's western Himalayas remains a trading route to this day.
 For centuries, caravans travelled along the Kali Gandaki river trading salt, yak wool, cereals, dried meat spices and more in Tibet, China and India. and the Kali Gandaki gorge was used as a trade route between India and Tibet for centuries.
 The mountain pass of Kora La is one of the oldest routes between the two regions.
 It was historically used for salt trade between Tibet and Nepalese kingdoms.

-The border has been closed since the 1960s.
-However, there is a semiannual cross-border trade fair during which the border is open to local traders.
+The border was closed in the 1960s.
+However, a semiannual cross-border trade fair remained, during which the border was open to local traders.
 In 2012, Nepal and China agreed to open 6 more official border crossings, Kora La being one of them.
-In July 2016, Nepalese government announced that they expected the border crossing to be open within and year to become the third most important crossing between the two countries.

-Kora La is currently being planned as vehicle border crossing between China and Nepal.
+Kora La has been an active vehicle border crossing between China and Nepal since 2023.
+Upper Mustang is highly dependent on Chinese imports: during the COVID-19 pandemic, prices of consumer goods increased three-fold as the border was closed.
 Nepal is expecting to regain some of the strategic importance of Mustang with the construction of the road to connect China with Nepal through Mustang.
-Once completed the road is expected to become a highly accessible Himalayan corridor and the district is expected to change significantly.
+The road is expected to become a highly accessible Himalayan corridor and the district is expected to change significantly.
 There also is a fear of losing the culture and identity of the region.

-Agriculture is the dominant economic activity in the district in which 80.65 percent people are engaged in the district.
+Agriculture is the dominant economic activity in the district in which 80.65 per cent people are engaged in the district.
 People of Mustang are engaged in a traditional form of agro-pastoralist economy common to the mountainous regions of Nepal.
 Business (6.82%), government service (1.91%), house work (3.50%), foreign employment (3.97%) and others (3.14%) are others occupation types besides agriculture.

 Many people in Mustang depend on sheep and mountain goat rearing for livelihood.
 Some of the points of attraction of animal husbandry are: access to pastureland, proximity to the Kora La border pass, and favourable market prices, as well as and technical help and subsidy from District Livestock Services Office.
 Yak-cow hybrids (called jhopa, or dzo) are employed as draft animals.
 Horses are reared largely for transport.
 In 2016, Mustang earned Nepalese rupee 270 million by exporting 13,000 sheep and 9,000 mountain goats.
 In 2017, the district supplied at least 25,000 sheep and mountain goats to different markets of Nepal during the Dashain festival.
-An estimated number of 9,000 mountain goats assumed as imported from Tibet in 2017, though traditional Tibetan traders are increasingly prioritizing Chinese markets.
+An estimated number of 9,000 mountain goats assumed as imported from Tibet in 2017, though traditional Tibetan traders are increasingly prioritising Chinese markets.